 The Arpeggiator is particularly effective in conjunction with Note Advance, so that each generated note starts on a new step in the Lane.
 Try this with the Sample Lane in particular, with a single Timing step set to Gate.

 Arpeggiator (ARPEGGIATOR)

-Turn the arpeggiator on and off via the ARPEGGIATOR button.
-To view the page without changing on/off, use ENTER + ARPEGGIATOR.
+This duplicates the functionality of the front-panel ARPEGGIATOR button.
+To view this page without toggling the arpeggiator on or off, use ENTER + ARPEGGIATOR.